Wilkinszxc/Numerical-Solutions/README.md

-These are solutions for Machine problems for 3rd Year Numerical Solutions BCE 315L
+These are solutions for Machine problems and Computer Problems for 3rd Year Numerical Solutions BCE 315L

+Machine Problems:
-Machine problem 1: Solves multiple quadratic equations.
+1: Solves multiple quadratic equations.

-Machine problem 2: TBA
+2: TBA

+Computer Problems:
+3:
+4:
+8:
+13:
+16:
+18: